 The Fund Regulations require that a full actuarial valuation is carried out every third year, the purpose of this being to establish that the Fund is able to meet its liabilities to past and present contributors and to review employer contribution rates.
-The last full actuarial valuation as at 31st March 2019 was prepared by Aon Hewitt Limited.
+The last full actuarial valuation as at 31st March 2022 was prepared by Aon Hewitt Limited.

-The FRS 102 accounting results at 31st March 2022 have resulted in a significant increase in the amount recognised in the Statement of Comprehensive Income, actuarial gain of £18.8m (2021 £10.9m loss) and within the Statement of Financial Position, pension liability decrease of £15.5m (2021 increase of £12.4m).
-Although the net return on assets over the period has been higher than expected, the impact of changes to assumptions has had a significant impact on liabilities.
+The FRS 102 accounting results at 31st March 2023 have resulted in a significant increase in the amount recognised in the Statement of Comprehensive Income, actuarial gain of £30.8m (2022 £18.8m gain) and within the Statement of Financial Position, pension liability decrease of £28.6m (2022 decrease of £15.5m).
+Although the net return on assets over the period has been higher than expected the impact of changes to assumptions has had a significant impact on liabilities.